 Once emergency services are complete, crews begin the process of clean up and repair on storm-damaged plants.

 Treatment recommendations on storm damaged plants will depend on the type and extent of damage, plant health, species considerations, and potential for a re-occurrence of failure.
-Where pruning is recommended to restructure the crown (a process known as crown restoration) the plant will often require a series of pruning over a period of years to restore a desirable form and a strong structure.
+Where pruning is recommended to restructure the crown (a process known as crown restoration) the plant will often require a series of pruning appointments over a period of years to restore it to a desirable form and strong structure.

 Mature trees that are leaning following storms indicate significant root damage.
 These situations should be evaluated as soon as possible by a professional to avoid property damage and personal injury.
 Small plants may be successfully straightened and guided to their correct growing pattern.
 Re-staking and cabling may be a necessary countermeasure taken to correct the placement and foundation of trees in these cases.
 Once that is set there is usually a need to build up a new compost well around the base and provide supplements and nutrients to strengthen the growth of the root system.
 Each situation is unique in its own right and all plants that are leaning require thorough evaluation to determine whether removal or treatment is required.

 Even if your trees do not exhibit obvious significant damage, it is important to have them inspected by a certified arborist who may detect symptoms and conditions that could lead to future problems.